 And, if stopped out, realize that shit happens.
 Drop an F-bomb and move on by shouting NEXT!

-(7) Be A Student Of The Markets But Realize That The Market Can Be A Really Bad Teacher The market is often a bad teacher.
-It’ll encourage you to take small profits before they evaporate and then the stock takes off without you.
+The market is often a bad teacher.
+It’ll encourage you to take small profits before they evaporate.
+Sooner-or-later though, the stock will take off without you.
 It’ll encourage you to not use stops because the last 10 times the stock came right back after stopping you out.
+And the, you'll succumb the mother-of-all losses.
 BTW, system sellers sell a lot of systems that don’t use stops.
 That’ll work until it don’t.
 In the meantime, they (the system sellers that is) make a lot of money.
-I get a lot of clients after the “it don’t” happens.
+I get a lot of new clients right after the “it don’t” happens.
 Anyway, before I digress too far, the market will also encourage you as previously mentioned to exit at the first signs of adversity, long before your stop is hit.
-Further, it’ll also encourage you to leave your viable system because it no longer works or worse, switch to the latest “church of what’s happening now system vs. just staying with The Church Of Trend Following.com.
-In good conditions the market will encourage you to leverage up because your system prints money.
+Further, it’ll also encourage you to leave your viable system because it appears to be no longer working or worse, switch to the latest “church of what’s happening now" system vs. just staying with The Church Of Trend Following.com.
+In good conditions the market will encourage you to leverage up because your system is printing money.
 I can go on and on but you get the idea, the market often encourages bad behavior.

 Free Articles, Videos, Webinars, and more....